brainthinks/agencyPortal/README.md

 # Agency Portal

+A prototype web application for demonstrating the transition to a digital form management system.

 ## Requirements

 * Latest Node 6 LTS
 * Latest MongoDB 3.4
 * NPM version 3.10 or later

 ## Installation